By: Jody Scheldt, Marketing Manager, 6/6/17

 Why does this matter?

-With a self-service marketing platform, financial institutions and insurance companies can better keep up with constantly evolving regulatory guidelines while ensuring brand identity.
-With Sales able to personalize pre-approved assets, marketers can avoid potential conflicts and spend more time actually marketing.
+With a self-service marketing platform, financial services firms and insurance companies can better keep up with constantly evolving regulatory guidelines while ensuring brand identity.
+With the sales department able to personalize pre-approved assets, financial brand content marketers can avoid potential conflicts and spend more time actually marketing.

-To better understand how you can implement your own marketing portal, read Modern Woodman’s case study.
+To better understand how your financial institution can implement your own marketing content hub, read Modern Woodman’s case study.